Today’s special Bear Week travel guide is brought to you by writer, photographer, Provincetown know-it-all, and my husband, John d’Addario.

 * * * * *

 Bear Week in Provincetown, Massachusetts is a lot like summer camp, only with more body hair and camo cargo shorts.
+I’m sure you’ve seen the week’s antics on social media during previous years – it gets a big following.
+When you arrive, make sure to take lots of pictures and videos to post to get in on the online action!
+This is even better when you have a large following, but don’t worry if you don’t – you could look into buying some likes (ViralRace is no longer viable though) from an Instagram profile growth app.
 Whether it’s your first time in P’town or you’re a return visitor to one of the biggest bearcentric events in the world, here are a few (highly subjective) tips for making the best of your week in the sun.

 Sure, it’s always been easy to find a perfectly cooked lobster or a plate of freshly shucked Wellfleet oysters at any number of places on Commercial Street (our favorites are the Lobster Pot for the former and the Red Inn for the latter, in case you were wondering).
 But until this year it’s been harder to sate a craving for those perennial bear menu favorites: fresh doughnuts and genuine Southern-style BBQ.
 Good thing two new establishments have filled that crucial culinary gap this summer: Happy Camper (227 Commercial), brought to you by the same team who runs casual dining hotspot The Canteen next door, serves up a selection of doughnutty goodness in flavors like hibiscus and bananas Foster from early morning until the supply runs out.
 And the Two Southern Sissies who have set up their eponymous shop in the Aquarium Marketplace (205 Commercial) have you covered for all things saucy, savory, and slow-cooked.
 (PS – While you’re at the Aquarium Marketplace, hit up Connie’s Bakery for a fresh-baked dessert, including killer carrot cake and … uh, more fresh-baked doughnuts.
 Hey, you can never have too many doughnuts.)